blueoceandevops/PataBasi/README.md

 BusBouncer (plus TruckBouncer and FleetBouncer all available .com and .org)

-BusBitch - available as.com and .org, funny easter egg; make secret alias for BusBabe?

 # Overview
 An application to keep track of fleets of vehicles or project participants, primarily in low-connectivity environments where Android phones are readily available but more specialized hardware is not easily obtained.

 **Consists of**:
 - A mobile "Tracker" app that installs on Android devices in or on vehicles, sending positions at specified intervals
 - A dashboard (web page or mobile app) to view the positions of the relevant vehicles.
-- A back-end server to receive positions at a fixed IP address from the Tracker app.
+- A back-end apparatus to receive positions at a fixed IP address from the Tracker app.

 **Primary public use-case**: allowing people in Africa to know where the bus is.